mpizzagalli777/FuTER/README.txt

 fusion_list - A list of fusions to visualize.
 The names need to exactly match those from the FuTER output (eg. OS9--chrTE_307786).
 Each fusion should be on a new line max_LR_per_fusion - The maximum number of reads to show in the IGV viewer. threads - Number of CPUs provided outdir - This is the path to the desired output directory.
 If the same directory from the previous steps is used, the IGV html files can be found in the Final_output directory.
 The script will also create a directory called IGV_prep with intermediate files in it.

 The next step, LR_contig_combination.py, analyses the reads in order to identify whether the reads contain a significant proportion of internal promoter sequences.
 This can be a sign of a fusion being a technical artifact arising from the PCR steps used in the ONT protocol.
-After this filtering, the script will generate consensus sequences for the fusion transcripts using both Medaka and RNA Bloom are used.
-These approaches polish the more error prone ONT reads and RNA bloom uses a scaffold free approach to generate a consensus sequence for the fusion transcript.
-The script will also align reads to the consensus sequences in order to provide the bam files necessary to create the visualizations found in the paper.
+After this filtering, the script will generate consensus sequences for the fusion transcripts using RNA Bloom (and medaka if desired).
+These approaches polish the more error prone ONT reads and RNA bloom uses a scaffold free approach to generate a predicted consensus sequence (or multiple) for the fusion transcript.
+The script will also align the original reads to both the fusion contigs and the human genome in order to provide the bam files necessary to create the visualizations found in the paper.

 LR_contig_combination.py is run as follows:

 python $LRTE_basedir/scripts/LR_contig_combination.py \
   --base_dir \